pygame/pygame/docs/reST/ref/surfarray.rst

    | :sg:`array_colorkey(Surface) -> array`

    Create a new array with the colorkey transparency value from each pixel.
-If the pixel matches the colorkey it will be fully tranparent; otherwise it will be fully opaque.
+If the pixel matches the colorkey it will be fully transparent; otherwise it will be fully opaque.

    This will work on any type of Surface format.
 If the image has no colorkey a